 This was Civcon’s first gas utilities project delivered for ATCO Gas Australia and the beginning of an ongoing and strong client relationship.
 The Burswood Metallic Replacement Project involved the replacement of old ATCO Gas metallic gas main infrastructure along Rutland Avenue and Kitchener Avenue, across the PTA railway, and along Canning Highway.

-The project included the replacement of approximately 1.5 km of mains and associated services, including all traffic management and reinstatement associated with the works:
+The project included the replacement of approximately 1.5 km of mains and associated services, including all traffic management and reinstatement associated with the works.

 Given the location of the works, the project required operating around two of the major arteries into the Perth CBD that are known for heavy pedestrian and motor traffic especially during peak hour.
 It also required managing the needs and expectations of a large number of stakeholders, including the residents and businesses in the area, and other service authorities.

 Civcon successfully delivered the project safely, within budget and on time, while meeting client and stakeholder expectations.
-Since 2016, Civcon has continued to work with ATCO Gas Australia on Project Kaizen – an agreement between the two companies for the construction and maintenance of the ATCO Gas Distribution system throughout the Perth Metro Area.
+Since 2016, Civcon have continued to work with ATCO Gas Australia on Project Kaizen – an agreement between the two companies for the construction and maintenance of the ATCO Gas Distribution system throughout the Perth Metro Area.